 People in Warminster may have a bed bug problem if they spot the following signs and symptoms:

-• Seeing live bed bugs
+• Seeing bed bugs in any room

 Anyone can reduce the chances of a bed bug infestation by taking some simple prevention steps, including: